soundanalogous/Breakout/README.md

 See the detailed [Getting Started guide](http://breakoutjs.com/getting-started/) or the quickstart guide below.

-The first step is to upload **AdvancedFirmata** to your Arduino (or Arduino-compatible) board and wire up some components:
+The first step is to install [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata).
+You can get it from the Arduino Library manager if you are using Arduino version 1.6.4 or higher.
+In the Arduino IDE, go to `Sketch > Include Library > Manage Libraries` then search for "ConfigurableFirmata" and click `Install` after tapping on the ConfigurableFirmata item in the filtered results.

+Once you have ConfigurableFirmata installed, follow these steps to get started:
-1. After downloading or cloning Breakout, navigate to `Breakout/firmware/AdvancedFirmata/` and open AdvancedFirmata.ino in the Arduino IDE (version 1.0 or higher is required, version 1.5.4 or higher is recommended).
+1. After downloading or cloning Breakout, navigate to `Breakout/firmware/BreakoutFirmata/` and open BreakoutFirmata.ino in the Arduino IDE (version 1.0 or higher is required, version 1.6.4 or higher is recommended).
-2. Compile *AdvancedFirmata* for your board and upload.
+2. Compile *BreakoutFirmata* for your board and upload.
 3. Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).

 The next step is to run the Breakout Server application:

-1. Make sure your I/O board is attached and the *AdvancedFirmata* sketch is uploaded.
+1. Make sure your I/O board is attached and the *BreakoutFirmata* sketch is uploaded.
 2. You'll find **Breakout Server** for your platform (mac, win or linux) in `Breakout/server/`.
 Unzip and open the folder for your platform and launch the application. **Mac OS X users** may need to [temporarily disable Gatekeeper](https://answers.uchicago.edu/page.php?id=25481) to launch the app for the first time.
 Note: Linux users may need to run ```sudo apt-get install librxtx-java``` or manually install the librxtxSerial.so driver before launching the BreakoutServer.jar application.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: [your server name]: 8887/" followed by "Connected to IOBoard on: [serial port name]".
 6. Open [http://localhost:8887/examples/index.html](http://localhost:8887/examples/index.html) in Chrome (v14 or greater), Firefox (v11 or greater), or Safari (v5 or greater) and try the Getting Started examples.
 Note that if you changed the network port in step 4, you will need to update the 2nd parameter of the IOBoard constructor to the new port number.

-**Note OS X Mavericks users:** You will need to disable the Mavericks App Nap feature for Breakout Server.
+**Note OS X Mavericks (or later) users:** You will need to disable the App Nap feature for Breakout Server.
 Right-click on the Breakout Server icon then select Get Info.
 Check the `Prevent App Nap` box under the General section in the info panel.

 You can also interact with the examples on your smartphone or tablet as long as your mobile browser supports websockets (Safari, Chrome for Android, Firefox Mobile).
 Instead of `localhost:8887/examples/` enter the IP address or hostname of the computer running Breakout Server (`192.168.2.1:8887/examples/` or `yourhostname.local:8887/examples/`u).
 Also make sure your mobile device is connected to the same wi-fi network as the computer running the Breakout Server application.